spree/spreebot/explanations/works_for_me.md

-We cannot reproduce this problem
+We could not reproduce this issue on a clean install.

-DON'T get discouraged if your issue is closed, Spree is a busy project and is getting lots of issues so we need your help make sure every issue contains everything needed.
-See our [contributing guidelines](http://dev.spreecommerce.com/contributing/) for more information.
+Don't get discouraged that your issue has been closed, Spree is a busy project and gets a lot of issues.
+Please reopen this issue with more information on how to reproduce this.